microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 Create new navigation property to tabs for groups

 ### [New-MgGroupTeamInstalledApp](New-MgGroupTeamInstalledApp.md)
-Install an app to the specified team.
+Create new navigation property to installedApps for groups

 ### [New-MgGroupTeamMember](New-MgGroupTeamMember.md)
-Add a new conversation member to a team.
+Create new navigation property to members for groups

 ### [New-MgGroupTeamOperation](New-MgGroupTeamOperation.md)
 Create new navigation property to operations for groups